 Modern security solutions usually implement AI (Artificial Intelligence) and ML (Machine Learning) solutions.
 Some expected benefits include an improved threat detection and response system and the potential to go through big data sets more easily and quickly.

 In this guide, we will look at some other applications of AI in cybersecurity while also taking a deeper look into how cyber threat actors use the tech advancements in AI with malicious intent.

 What is the future of cybersecurity with AI?

-AI has the potential to revolutionise the future of cyber security with its applications of process automation, advanced data analytics and effectiveness.
-Cyber defence systems in modern businesses are no longer a one-person job since several threat actors exist in every environment.
+AI has the potential to revolutionize the future of cyber security with its applications of process automation, advanced data analytics, and effectiveness.
+Cyber defense systems in modern businesses are no longer a one-person job since several threat actors exist in every environment.
 Moreover, with the advances in big data, it is essential to have AI-powered tools to work through the incoming data and manage it effectively.

 Here are some ways AI can enhance cybersecurity applications for modern businesses:

 It is essential to ensure that a business’s customer base is always protected from cyber criminals.
 To do that effectively, consider endpoint security for devices like laptops, phones, and computers.
 When we incorporate AI into endpoint security, the solutions can pick out malware more effectively from infected systems.

 It is also possible to ensure your devices are always protected with the real-time 24/7 monitoring potential of AI tools and take action against any attackers by launching a counter strategy.